Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Theory: Identifying and Estimating a Policy Effect in the Presence of Confounding Policies

 Let $Z_{ic}$ be a random variable, and define the limits $Z^+$, $Z^-$ and $Z$ as $Z^+=\lim_{x\rightarrow t^+}E[Z_{ic}|X_{ic}=x]$, $Z^-=\lim_{x\rightarrow t^-}E[Z_{ic}|X_{ic}=x]$, and $Z=\lim_{x\rightarrow t}E[Z_{ic}|X_{ic}=x]$.
 For any $Z_{ic}$, also define $\tilde{Z}_{ic}= 1\{c\in L\} Z_{ic}$ and $\bar{Z}_{ic}= 1\{c\in \bar{L}\} Z_{ic}$.

 To identify the marginal causal effect of $O_{ic}$, we consider the following estimand

 where $T_{ic}= O_{ic}M_{ic}$.

 We call $\tau_{O}^{FRD}$ in (\ref{fuzzdiff-disc}) a ``fuzzy difference-in-discontinuities'' estimator because, like \cite{grembifiscal}'s and \cite{EggersFreierGrembiNannicini2018}'s estimators, it rests on the intuition of combining difference-in-differences and RD strategies, but in our setting, the RD design is fuzzy.
-The choice of this estimand is motivated as a naive natural extension of \cite{grembifiscal}'s estimator.
+The choice of this estimand is motivated as a simple natural extension of \cite{grembifiscal}'s estimand.

 In this section, we provide a set of assumptions under which $\tau_{O}^{FRD}$, as defined in (\ref{fuzzdiff-disc}), identifies the $ATE_O(t)$ in (\ref{LATE}).
 All the assumptions will be conditional on $X_{ic}$ being in the neighborhood of the cutoff $t$.